 9. In November 2015 the United Nations Security Council gave its blessing (and almost limitless freedom of action) unanimously to those nations who wished to add even more bombing and other military force into the already deadly, chaotic, fluid and multi-party conflict in Syria.
 This was an open door for Russia's massive and decisive military support for President Assad's government.
 Together, Syria and Russia set out to defeat the rebel forces who wanted (along with the USA, Britain and many others) the Syrian President Assad's downfall.
 The Assad forces had, up to that point, already killed many more of his own citizens than had ISIS / ISIL / Daesh combined - this is just one of his enormous crimes.

 10. Unfortunately, having other nations (the USA and Russia, just for example) throwing even more bombs and rockets into the country has meant even more deaths – mostly of innocent men, women and children.
-The dire situation in Aleppo in late 2016 was a direct result of the failure by the U.N. and the international community to fulfil their 'responsibility to protect' the civilian population - a responsibility they have given themselves under international law.
+The dire situations in Aleppo in late 2016 and in eastern Ghouta in early 2018 were a direct result of the failure by the U.N. and the international community to fulfil their 'responsibility to protect' the civilian population - a responsibility they have given themselves under international law.
 Between them, these internal and external parties to the conflict are guilty of enormous war crimes and crimes against humanity.
-The United Nations has called the situation in Aleppo "a meltdown of humanity".
-Even after Aleppo, this civil war is far from over.
+The United Nations called the situation in Aleppo "a meltdown of humanity".
+Even after Aleppo and eastern Ghouta, this civil war is far from over.

 11. For Syria, there has not been any overall international strategy for resolving the multiple issues and calming the multiple parties involved in this complex conflict.
 There is also, so far, no credible strategy (or resources committed) for post-conflict stabilisation and reconstruction so that Syria is on a path to become secure and peaceful - both internally and with its neighbours.
-Russia on one side and the US-led NATO nations on the other side have not resolved their very different priorities (and loyalties) over Syria – this is why Syria developed as a proxy war between the two big powers – but with the US led-NATO side withdrawing and allowing the Russian-Syrian side to do whatever they wish.
-This illustrates the bigger need to look outwards at the responsibility of the whole world.
+Russia on one side and the US-led NATO nations on the other side have not resolved their very different priorities (and loyalties) over Syria – this is why Syria developed as a proxy war between the two big powers.
+However, the US led-NATO side has effectively withdrawn and allowed the Russian-Syrian side to do whatever they wish.
+This illustrates the bigger need to look outwards at the responsibility of the whole world, particularly the UN Security Council nations.
 We need to build (urgently) a much more co-operative and agreed International Order – with international institutions that will deliver an enduring new world order of peace and security, for everyone.

 12. The many millions of innocent men, women and children inside Syria (and those millions of refugees forced to leave) have been suffering and dying in very large numbers.
 This has been obvious for the world to see for a long time.
 More bombs dropped on and rockets fired at Syria have been killing and maiming many innocent people and will not solve the causal problems : Bad leaders, corrupt governments, religious extremism, radicalisation or international terrorism.
 External military aid and support for one party or another has only magnified and spread those problems.